1995parham/github-do-not-ban-us/README.md

-# A message to GitHub
+# A Message to GitHub

 ![alt text](./message.png)